2bitburrito/2bitburrito/README.md

-- 👀 I'm currently interested in terraform, nvim,
+- 👀 I'm currently interested in nvim, sqlc and creating and validating JWT's
 - I'm a developer, audio engineer and dad who is obsessed with learning
 - 🧑‍💻 I'm actively developing an audio metadata app in electron
 - 🌱 I’m currently studying Go